asymptotik/asymptotik-drag-and-drop/README.md

-hydrogen-drag-and-drop
+Hydrogen Drag and Drop
 =================

+iOS drag and drop toolkit with support for:

+* Drag Source and Drop Zones by either subclassing or wrapping UIView and subclasses
+* Drag shadow generation for UIView
+* UIScrollView drag target auto scrolling
-iOS drag and drop toolkit with support for UIScrollView, Drag Shadow generation, Drag Source and Drop Zones by either subclassing or wrapping UIView.
-The HyDragAndDropManager also uses the common delegate pattern to allow a wide varienty of drag and drop scenarios and accepts any continuous UIGestureRecognizer class for drag recognition.
-Additionally, the system works with the UIPasteboard as a means of data passing for the drag and drop operation.
+* HyDragAndDropManager uses the delegate pattern to allow a wide varienty of drag and drop scenarios
+* Accepts any continuous UIGestureRecognizer class for drag recognition
+* Works with the UIPasteboard as a means of data passing for the drag and drop operation.

 The current limitation to the library is that drag and drop takes place for objects that are associated with a common root view.
 In practice this simply limits draging across UIWindows.

+I wrote this because I needed drag and drop support and didn't find something out there that met all my needs.
 Please try it out and give me your feedback.
-I'm interested in making this pretty robust and will accept reasonable pull request.
+I'm interested in making this pretty robust and will accept reasonable pull requests.
 If you want to do big changes, I'm open, but lets talk.

-Examples
+Example
 --------

 The source base provides a few examples that use most of the features.
-Here is a simple example of setting up a scenario.
+Here is a simple example of setting up a scenario that uses most of the defaults.

 Here we have a UIView drag source.